NebraLtd/Helium-Guides/docs/handy-guides/troubleshooting.md

 ## Characteristic 398168aa Write Fail

 This issue is an intermittent one on iOS devices (iPhone / iPad), If you **close the app and re-open it and try again that should work** or please try to use another device anb see.
 If it's not solved please conact customer support.

+## Characteristics b833d34f Read fail

+The error is pop-up when helium application failed to read diagnostics over bluetooth. **Re-open the application and bluetooth after few minutes will solve the issue**.
+Please try multiple times and if not solved, Please let us know.

+## 7731de63 device not connected

+It is a rare issue and it will be resolved by6 y unplugging the Wifi dongle.
+If you still getting the error please conact us.

 ## Green light is rapidly blinking

+Open the hotspot and make sure the compute module and LoRa concentrator are inserted fully.

+If the issue, still persist. keep connect the devcie with internet and power, then please conact customer support and share the device details.

+## Blue LED inside ON  all the time.

+Device not able to boot, to solve the issue try to re-insert compute module and re-seat the daughter board.

+## Blue LED blinking inside four times

+The device having trouble to access the network, try to re-insert the WiFi adapter, re-insert compute module and re-seat the daughter board will solve the error.

 ## BT Pairing is not working

+Make sure the helium application have the permission to use bluetooth in your phone.

+Open [local diagnostics page](../handy-guides/local-diagnostics.md) and see **Bluetooth Detected** is set **True** .
+If not, Open the device and re-insert the bluetooth USB dongle.

+If you getting  any specfic error information on mobile app, please check the respective error related solution.

+## Issue not listed here

+If you faccing issue/error not liste here, please contact our customer support team (sales@nebra.com) with device details mentioned below.

+* Model of unit (Indoor or Outdoor)
+* Mac address of the unit (Shown as ETH on sticker)
+* Frequency of the unit (Shown as Freq on sticker)
+* What country are you using the miner in?
+* How are you connecting it to the internet?
+(Ethernet, Wi-Fi, Cellular)
+* How are you powering the unit?
+(Included adaptor, POE, Third-party adaptor)